 Both Lora and Adam have also spent two and a half years as US Peace Corps Volunteers in South Africa where they lived and worked in a rural community to develop the local primary schools and educational resources of the surrounding area.
 Together and with the help of excellent co-workers in South Africa, they accomplished such projects as creating two libraries, two computer labs, an after-school art program, a literacy curriculum for the youngest grades, and plenty of teaching and training to improve the skills, teaching quality, and effective use of available educational resources of their South African counterparts.

 We believe that our skills and our experiences, and most importantly our willingness, have been developed by God to be greatly used in the island of Madagascar, to serve him by “knowing God, and making him known.”
 (The YWAM motto)

-This is a short introduction to the country of Madagascar, to our work in the rural villages of the east with YWAM Tamatave, and to our upcoming work to the Antakarana tribe, where we’ll be living among them on the remote island of Nosy Mitsio.
+This is a short introduction to the country of Madagascar, to our previous work in the rural villages of the east with YWAM Tamatave, and an introduction to our current work to the Antakarana tribe, where we’re living among them on the remote island of Nosy Mitsio.